Internship in Biology

-Prerequisite: 16 credit hours of Biology or other laboratory science, 2.5 or higher GPA in Biology courses, and permission of the department chair.
+Prerequisite: A grade of "C" or better in sixteen credit hours of Biology or other laboratory science, 2.5 or higher GPA in Biology courses, and permission of the department chair.

 Application of skills and concepts learned in the classroom and laboratory in a real world situations through full- or part-time placement in a professional setting with a company, or organization, or research faculty doing work in some area of biology.
 Student will be supervised by both the internship site personnel and by a biology faculty member.
 A total of 6 credit hours of BIOL 491, 492 and 495 may be applied to the biology major.

 The internship provides an opportunity to apply concepts and skills learned in the classroom and laboratory in a real world setting.
 Different internship situations will vary in the detailed concepts and skills applied.
 Emphasis will be on understanding the application of biology to real life questions and problems.

 Internship placement sites will be selected by the student and approved by the Office of Experiential Learning.
 Generally sites with an environmental emphasis will include environmental testing and consulting firms, environmental advocacy organizations, governmental planning offices, private landtrust organizations, state and federal forest services, and local, state and federal park services.
 Sites with a biotechnology emphasis will include biotechnology research organizations, biotechnology testing laboratories, clinical laboratories, and microbiological testing laboratories.
 Students may also do an internship by subcontracting under a faculty member doing consulting work.
 This listing is not intended to exclude other appropriate sites which may be identified.

 Detailed Description of Conduct of Course